Barr told Trump about investigation into discarded Pennsylvania ballots that president seized on as evidence of widespread fraud

 “I think we have a long way before we get there,” the president responded.
 “These ballots are a horror show.
 They found six ballots in an office yesterday in a garbage can.
 They were Trump ballots — eight ballots in an office yesterday in — but in a certain state and they were — they had Trump written on it, and they were thrown in a garbage can.”

 White House press secretary Kayleigh McEnany then told reporters that there would be an announcement about the case.
-“I can confirm for you that Trump ballots, ballots for the president, were found in Pennsylvania and I believe you should be getting more information on that shortly,” she said.
+“I can confirm for you that Trump ballots, ballots for the president, were found in Pennsylvania, and I believe you should be getting more information on that shortly,” she said.

-David J. Freed, the U.S. attorney in the Middle District of Pennsylvania, subsequently released a statement saying his office was investigating the discarded ballots, initially saying that all nine had been cast for Trump.
+David J. Freed, the U.S. attorney for the Middle District of Pennsylvania, subsequently released a statement saying his office was investigating the discarded ballots, initially saying that all nine had been cast for Trump.
 He later clarified that seven of the ballots had been cast for the president and two were found sealed.

-A spokesperson for the U.S. attorney declined to comment beyond Freed’s written statement or explain why he revealed for whom the votes had been cast.
+A spokesperson for the U.S. attorney declined to comment beyond Freed’s written statement or explain why he revealed the candidate for whom the votes had been cast.

 Trump’s campaign pounced on the announcement.
 “Democrats are trying to steal the election,” one campaign spokesman wrote in a tweet, which went viral before he later deleted it.